ionos-cloud/ionosctl/docs/commands/server/create.md

 ## Description

-Use this command to create a Server in a specified Data Center.
+Use this command to create a Server in a specified Virtual Data Center.
 The name, cores, ram, cpu-family and availability zone options can be set.

 You can wait for the action to be executed using `--wait` option.